rebassjs/grid/docs/Box.md

 ## Props

-All grid-styled components use [styled-system][system] for style props, which pick up values from a [theme](#theming) and allow for responsive styles to be passed as [array values](#responsive-styles).
+All Rebass Grid components use [styled-system][system] for style props, which pick up values from a [theme](#theming) and allow for responsive styles to be passed as [array values](#responsive-styles).

 ### `width` (number|string|array)